bostick/tabit-file-format/description/tabit-file-format-description.md

 After a complete alternate time region list is created, then this is a delta list that is iterated through.

-Each word in the delta list has this structure:

-`s c`

-`s` is a byte that specifies how many vsqs to increment after this word.

-`c` is a byte that specifies what value to set for the current slot.
+Each byte in the expanded delta list corresponds to a value for the current slot.

 The current slot is computed by `vsqCount % 2`.